-Chennai International Airport is the fourth busiest international airports in India.
+Chennai International Airport is the fourth busiest international airport in India.
 It is counted among the earliest airports in the country.
 The airport hosts flights from almost all major Indian cities, including New Delhi, Mumbai, Kolkata, Hyderabad, Guwahati, Ahmedabad and Bangalore.
 Colombo, Bangkok, Dubai, Kuala Lumpur, Hong Kong and Abu Dhabi are among the international cities connect to Chennai through flights.

 Netaji Subhas Chandra Bose International Airport (CCU)

 The largest airport in India’s eastern parts of the country, Netaji Subhas Chandra Bose International Airport serves the state of Kolkata.
 Handling about 20 million passengers in the financial year 2017-2018, it is the fifth busiest airport in India.
-It won the Best Improved Airport award by Airport Council International for two straight years in 2014 and 2015.
+It won the Best Improved Airport Award by Airport Council International for two straight years in 2014 and 2015.
 Loads of people heading to Northeast India also book cheap flight tickets to Kolkata.

 Rajiv Gandhi International Airport (HYD)